selimslab/selimslab.github.io/_posts/philosophy/2020-4-3-everything.md

 When in doubt, rely on an algorithm, because it's more accurate than your best guess or some expert's opinion.

-We are irrationally.
+We are irrational.
 We are prone to jump to conclusions.

 ## Disagree
 It's perfectly OK to disagree with someone;